-The refers to the amount of data collected and can accept values from 0.1 - 4, where “1” represents the default algorithm set by OverOps.
+The <recording size> refers to the amount of data collected and can accept values from 0.1 - 4, where “1” represents the default algorithm set by OverOps.

 Manually setting the cart size is an advanced feature that will impact application performance, potentially causing application slowdowns.